 psychological sciences who have the illusion of being “grown up.”

-human that they don't know.
+being human that they don't know.
 Will the future world be

-ready to learn and understand more about children, souls, and laws of nature and
+ready to learn and understand more about children, souls, and laws

-scientist states that something is possible, he is almost certainly
+elderly scientist states that something is possible, he is almost

-way, for the only way I can ever feel properly welcomed is to
+that way, for the only way I can ever feel properly welcomed is to

-be welcomed for what I am, and to be understood, accepted and healed for
+be welcomed for what I am, and to be understood, accepted and

-and discovery.
-And science is dedicated to discovering the
+exploration and discovery.
+And science is dedicated to

 Published in the Times-Standard 4/3/08

 HAPPY BIRTHDAY DALAI LAMA